 The Discord is 18+ only

-We are a not-for-profit guild of bookbinders who focus on fannish works, including fanfiction, meta, original fic, zines, and other works.
+The Renegade Bookbinding Guild is a registered 501c3 educational non-profit organization.
+As a non-profit, we are focused on building community for amateur bookbinders, easy-access educational resources, and promoting preservation through bookbinding.
+Members of our community often focus on binding fannish works (fanbinding), including fanfiction, meta, original fic, zines, and other works.
 We are a transformative community connected by shared values, goals, work, and stories.
 We value fanfiction and fanwork in all its forms, and our fannish culture’s infinite diversity in infinite combinations.

 You too can be a fanbinder!
 Join our community!
 Experience and enjoy the resources of the guild!